romshark/webwire-go/README.md

 This feature is entirely optional and can be disabled at will which will cause `client.Request` and `client.RestoreSession` to immediately return a `DisconnectedErr` error when there's no connection at the time the request is made.

-The WebWire server will also try to keep connections alive by periodically sending heartbeats to the client.
-The heartbeat interval and timeout durations are adjustable through the server options and default to 30 and 60 seconds respectively.

 ### Concurrency
 Messages are parsed and handled concurrently in a separate goroutine by default.
 The total number of concurrently executed handlers can be independently throttled down for each individual connection, which is unlimited by default.